 schooling.
 Teachers are available before and after school to chat with parents.

 Please respect teaching time and make appointments when a longer conversation is

 necessary.
 Also, please note our academic reporting times:

-letter grades are assigned at Tyee Montessori.
-However, final term letter grades
+letter grades are assigned, however, final term letter grades

 are recorded on the computer system.
 Should a parent wish to see their child’s